-Top literature prize could be postponed
+Top literature prize postponed: What next?

-Nobel Literature Prize: Why this year's award could be postponed
+Nobel Literature Prize: Why this year's award was postponed

-One of the oldest and most prestigious cultural awards - the Nobel Prize for Literature - could be cancelled this year with the organisation responsible admitting it faces a crisis.
+The decision to postpone the award of the Nobel Prize for Literature - one of the oldest and most prestigious cultural awards - follows a crisis over sexual assault allegations at the organisation which decides the winner.

-The Swedish Academy is under fire for how it dealt with alleged sexual misconduct by French photographer Jean-Claude Arnault, who is married to a former member of the centuries-old institution.
+The Swedish Academy is under fire for how it dealt with alleged misconduct by French photographer Jean-Claude Arnault, who is married to a former member of the centuries-old institution.

-On Thursday, the Academy will decide whether this year's prize will go ahead, with some members reportedly concerned it is in no state to make such an award.
+The academy says it will now announce the 2018 winner along with the 2019 winner next year.

 How did the scandal develop?

 Last November, inspired by the #MeToo campaign, 18 women made allegations of sexual assault and harassment against Mr Arnault.
-Several of the alleged incidents reportedly happened in properties belonging to the Academy.
+Several of the alleged incidents reportedly happened in properties belonging to the academy.
 He denies all the allegations.

 The organisation then voted against removing his wife, the poet and writer Katarina Frostenson from its 18-person committee.

-This, along with accusations of conflict of interest and the leaking of Nobel winners' names is said to have divided the organisation and has sparked a wave of resignations, including Ms Frostenson and the head of the Academy, Professor Sara Danius, leaving just 11 members in place.
+This, along with accusations of conflict of interest and the leaking of Nobel winners' names is said to have divided the organisation and has sparked a wave of resignations, including Ms Frostenson and the head of the academy, Prof Sara Danius, leaving just 11 members in place.

-Normally secretive, Academy members have attacked each other in public.
-One member, Horace Engdahl, called some of those resigning "sore losers" and described Ms Danius as the worst permanent secretary ever.
+Normally secretive, academy members have attacked each other in public.
+One member, Horace Engdahl, called some of those resigning "sore losers" and described Prof Danius as the worst permanent secretary ever.

-Her supporters see Ms Danius as a reformer battling a patriarchal institution.
-After she quit some of them, including Sweden's culture minister, posted photos of themselves wearing a blouse favoured by Ms Danius in solidarity.
+Her supporters see Prof Danius as a reformer battling a patriarchal institution.
+After she quit some of them, including Sweden's culture minister, posted photos of themselves wearing a blouse favoured by Prof Danius in solidarity.

-Technically members cannot resign from their positions, which are for life, but they can stop participating in Academy activities.
+Technically members cannot resign from their positions, which are for life, but they can stop participating in academy activities.
 The Swedish King King Carl XVI Gustaf says he will change those rules.

 Arnault has also been accused of groping the heir to the Swedish throne, Crown Princess Victoria, in 2006, something he denies.